All year Tue-Sun 9-12, 13:30-17:30.

 The Biospeleology Section exhibits 40 troglobiont and troglophile species.
 It also shows the 10 species of Chiroptera found in the local caves.
 The most common bats are Myotis blythi, Myotis daubeutoni,Myotis mystacinus, and Plecotus austriacus.
 The exposits were collected from the caves Temnata dupka, Dushinka, Yagodinska, Ledenika, Kalugerova dupka, and Gradeshtnitsa.

 The Palaeontology Section shows the remains of Tertiary animal, mostly bones and teeth found in the caves.
 There are many remains of cave bear (Ursus spelaeus), the jaw of a leopard, the upper jaw and tusks of a rhinoceros, bones of a wild horse, and the skull of a buffalo.

 The Archaeology Section shows many human remains from the Palaeolithic and Mesolithic.
 The collection includes tools made of stone, bones and flint, decorated pottery, various molds, and needles.
 The research concentrated on Yagodinska cave, the village of Trigrad, and the village of Zabardo.

 The city of Chepelare is a famous tourist destination and a ski resort.
 The museum is unique and thus well visited by domestic and international guests.
 As a result the museum offers guided tours in German, English, Russian and Bulgarian.
 With its shop it offers literature and information on the caves and karst of the area.
-It is also a good starting point for spelunking tours and is able to provide trained cave guides.
+It is also a good starting point for cave trekking tours and is able to provide trained cave guides.